+English Foxhound have a vibrant and colorful history, many years old.
+This is a cousin of the American Foxhound.
+They are scented to catch foxes.
 This breed’s origin can be traced back to the extinction of early deer hunting by the British elite in medieval English forests.

 As the number of falcons dwindled toward the end of the Middle Ages, the American race became fox-hunting.
 This change required a different kind of hunting.

-Wearing the familiar tricolor coat of black, white, and tan, their ears are hanging close to their cheeks, and a long tail – called a store – is lifted.
+Although these are purebred dogs, some may be in shelters or rescue care.
+Consider adoption if this is the race for you.
+Wearing the familiar tricolor black, white, and tan coats, their ears hang close to their cheeks, and a long tail – called a store – is lifted.
 “In front of an ancient Greek statue,

-This rare breed has never jumped on the popular companion dog, but it is definitely a dog to consider whether you are a jogger or a runner or want a virgin friend with you on horseback riding.
+This rare breed has never jumped on the popular companion dog, but it is a dog to consider whether you are a jogger or a runner or want a virgin friend with you on horseback riding.

 This intelligent, brave hound can cover long distances without a break.
 Fox Hunters rewarded him for his ability, good nose, and determination.

-These qualities are good and equal for people who are interested in it as a partner.
+These qualities are good and equal for people interested in it as a partner.
 For example, his ability and determination make him a good friend to marathon runners, but his strong sense of smell can make him want to walk an interesting trail instead of going where he wants to go.
 Is.

 He needs to exercise daily, so he’s not a good choice for a weekend warrior.
-And as a hound, whose job it is to chase prey, it must be strapped to areas where it can run in front of a car.
+And as a hound, whose job is to chase prey, it must be strapped to areas where it can run in front of a car.

 - Affectionate, Gentle, Sociable

 - AKC Breed Popularity: Ranks 188 of 196